 Kaman and the US DoD are investigating a simple way of reducing the risk to a pilot or the cost of defensive aids by converting it to unmanned semi-autonomous operation.
 Landing and take-off can be controlled using a portable ground station and operator if required or can be fully autonomous.

 If you don’t have a pilot you don’t need millions of pounds worth of defensive aids to protect him or her.

-Kaman have partnered with Lockheed Martin (who provide the mission management technology) for a USMC and Army sponsored trial phase which involved autonomous operations and precision manual control at landing sites.
+Kaman has partnered with Lockheed Martin (who provide the mission management technology) for a USMC and Army-sponsored trial phase which involved autonomous operations and precision manual control at landing sites.
 Trials and integration work continues but a number of successful demonstrations have already been completed.

-The K-Max has been designed to be simple and cheap to operate with none of the usual complex helicopter systems such as tail rotor gearboxes, multi engine combing gearboxes, multi engine management systems and hydraulic controls.
-In its normal market, cost of operations, fuel efficiency and small logistics/maintenance footprint are it’s defining features.
-Performance is maintained at high altitude and high temperatures, in the Afghanistan environment, it would be able to lift between 1,900kg and 2,200kg depending on unrefueled range required.
+The K-Max has been designed to be simple and cheap to operate with none of the usual complex helicopter systems such as tail rotor gearboxes, multi-engine combing gearboxes, multi-engine management systems and hydraulic controls.
+In its normal market, cost of operations, fuel efficiency and small logistics/maintenance footprint are its defining features.
+Performance is maintained at high altitude and high temperatures, in the Afghanistan environment, it would be able to lift between 1,900kg and 2,200kg depending on the unrefueled range required.

 The distance between Bastion and FOB’s is small enabling heavier loads or multiple trips without refuelling.
 Fuel burn is minimal in comparison with other types, largely because of its efficiency and relatively low speed.